The Apollo Chorus of Chicago

 A Compilation of 120+ Passionate Voices

 The Apollo Chorus of Chicago is the area's premier volunteer chorus.
-Its over 120 auditioned members include men and women of all ages, races, creeds, and occupations brought together by their abiding love of music.
-The voices of college students blend seamlessly with the voices of retirees who have belonged to Apollo for over fifty years.
+Its over 120 auditioned members are a diverse group of singers brought together by their abiding love of music.
 The singers' dedication, artistry, and passion produce performances of unrivaled majesty.

 In addition to its own season, Apollo has frequently been invited to perform in music festivals and concert series with top orchestras and conductors around the Midwest, including the Ravinia Festival with the Chicago Symphony Orchestra and the Peninsula Music Festival in Door County.